2010 Times Square car bombing attempt: Tracking down the suspect

-Investigators examined the pathfinder at a forensics center in Jamaica, Queens, for fibers, fingerprints, hair, and DNA evidence.
+Investigators examined the Pathfinder at a forensics center in Jamaica, Queens, for fibers, fingerprints, hair, and DNA evidence.
 The Pathfinder and bomb components were then taken to the FBI Laboratory in Quantico, Virginia, for further analysis.

-The license plates recovered from the Pathfinder did not match its registration, and had apparently been taken from a Ford F-150 pickup truck awaiting repair at a Stratford, Connecticut, garage.
-The registered owner of the plates did not appear to be involved in the incident.
+The license plates recovered from the Pathfinder had been stolen by Shahzad from a Ford F-150 pickup truck awaiting repair at a Stratford, Connecticut garage.
+The registered owner of the plates and truck was not involved in the bombing attempt.
 The owner of the garage stated that plates had been stolen from vehicles in their parking lot previously.

 The vehicle identification number (VIN), a unique serial number used to identify individual motor vehicles, had been removed from the car's dashboard and door, but police were able to retrieve the VIN from the bottom of its engine block.
 The investigators traced the SUV's last registered owner, a female college student who had sold the suspect the Pathfinder.
 They collected the buyer's e-mail address from an email he sent to the seller.

 They also recovered a phone number for the pre-paid disposable cell phone the suspect had used to arrange the sale, and determined that it had been used for calls to and from a Pakistani telephone number which they knew to be associated with a Pakistani-American citizen, Faisal Shahzad.
 Shahzad quickly became the investigation's main suspect.
 A review of Shahzad's phone records showed that he had received a series of calls from Pakistan before and after he purchased the Pathfinder.
 Investigators also examined international phone records of other possible associates.

 Several keys were recovered from the Pathfinder, including a key to Shahzad's house in Connecticut and a key to one of his other cars, a black 1998 Isuzu Rodeo.
 It was later determined that Shahzad had parked the Rodeo several blocks from the bomb site the day before the attack, planning to use it as a getaway car.
 On the day of the attack, however, he accidentally left the keys to the Isuzu in the Pathfinder and took the train home instead.
 He returned for the Isuzu the following day, with a second set of keys.